mmohamedibrahim28/mmohamedibrahim28/README.md

 An aspiring data scientist from Canada

-🔭 I’m currently working as a Data Analyst for a UK basedd Bank, having 7+ years of experience
+🔭 I’m currently working as a Data Analyst for a UK based Bank, having 7+ years of experience

 🔭 I’m love working on Machine Learning and Analytics projects